Where to Buy Beanie Babies & Boos

 that doesn't seem to justify their high prices.

-other online social networks.
-Many of them have Ty collectibles to sell or trade.
+or other social media venues.
+Members at many of these apps or sites have Ty collectibles to sell or trade.
 Several of our most

-prized beanies came from Ty collectors we met at Facebook or other social sites.
+prized beanies came from Ty collectors we met at Facebook or other social media sites.